Travel advice for Kenya

 In September, Kenya experiences a transitional phase in its weather patterns, marking the end of the dry season and the anticipation of the upcoming rainy season.
 This month showcases a blend of warm temperatures and occasional showers, offering a unique opportunity to explore the diverse landscapes of Kenya.
 The high season is drawing to a close, resulting in fewer crowds at popular tourist attractions compared to previous months — and with it, lower costs.
 Here is our guide to the weather in Kenya in September.

-For Kenya in September, in mixed weather conditions.
+The weather in Kenya in September offers mixed weather conditions.
 While mornings and early afternoons are often sunny with clear skies, late afternoons and evenings can bring brief but heavy rain showers.

 September falls within the shoulder season for tourism in Kenya.
 The crowds from the peak tourist months of July and August begin to dwindle, offering travelers a quieter experience with fewer visitors at popular attractions and national parks.

 On average, Kenya receives around 50mm of rainfall in September, marking the beginning of the short rainy season.
-The chances for rain increase the later into September you visit.
-While this amount of rainfall is relatively moderate, it can still impact outdoor activities such as safaris and hiking, as well as transportation, with the potential for muddy roads and flight delays in some regions.
+The rain chances increase the later into September you visit.
+While this amount of rainfall is relatively moderate, it can still impact safaris and hiking, as well as transportation, with the potential for muddy roads and flight delays in some regions.

 Is Kenya calling you?
-Why not skip the hours of research and let us take care of the planning and booking.
-Our tailor-made trips are designed by local travel experts and completely customisable.
+Why not skip the hours of research and let us take care of the planning and reservation.
+Our tailor-made trips are designed by local travel experts and are completely customizable.

 The weather in Kenya in September is great for exploring Mount Kenya © Shutterstock